The Navigation component provides a Kotlin-based domain-specific language, or

 Navigation graph destination

-DSL function to build a
+DSL function can be used to build a nested navigation

-// label, arguments, actions, other destinations, deep links
+// label, other destinations, deep links

 }